amitjoy/amitjoy.github.com/_posts/2016-10-02-Kura-Wires-First-Look.md

 ## Overview

-Previously I have discussed about the upcoming feature in Eclipse Kura which is aiming to solve the Industrial IoT challenges.
+Previously I have discussed about **Kura Wires** - the upcoming feature in Eclipse Kura which is aiming to solve the Industrial IoT challenges.

-Today, in this post, I would like to shown you a sneak peek on the beta version of **Kura Wires**.
+Today, in this post, I would like to show you a sneak peek on the beta version of **Kura Wires**.

 ## Kura Wires Composer UI